 The children are allocated to a group and a member of staff prior to their first session in nursery.
-When the children arrive, they will at first, try to recognise their name on a badge and put it on.
-As the session progresses we will introduce ways for them to 'sign' in such as highlighting their name on a list, forming their name with play dough, or in the sand.
-When ready, children are encouraged to 'sign' in with support from the adult bringing them to nursery.
-Information on correct letter formation will be distributed at the start of term.
+As the session progresses we may introduce ways for them to 'sign' in - such as highlighting their name on a list, forming their name with play dough, or in the sand.
+These opportunities for mark making are relevant and developmentally appropriate for each child.

 The children will then spend some time engaging in free play activities of their choosing.
 This allows a settling in time and social interaction with their group and Keyworker.
-The children will have many opportunities for free play or working with an adult at a planned activity.
-The learning opportunities may take place outdoors.
+The children will have many opportunities for free flow play or working with an adult at a planned activity which is responsive to the current interests of the children to further develop skills and extend learning.
+Many learning opportunities may take place outdoors.
+Children will be encouraged to develop risk awareness when interacting with loose parts and equipment outdoors to foster problem solving skills, resilience and creativity.

-During the course of the session, they will have a healthy snack and brush their teeth before returning to their group and Keyworker at the end of the session.
-This allows staff and children to share their experiences and interests to ensure that the environment in engaging, challenging and encourages the development of a wide range of skills.
+During the course of the session, they will have a healthy snack and brush their teeth.
+There will be opportunities for 'Nurture/Together' times at natural breaks in the rhythm of the day.
+This allows staff and children to share their experiences and interests to ensure that the environment in engaging, relevant, challenging and encourages the development of a wide range of skills.